 You have several options for seam-sealing your Tarptent:

-Every Tarptent comes with a stuff sack, aluminum stakes+ stake bag and the necessary guyline cording.
-The Double Moment includes an aluminum arch pole for basic setup.
-An optional 8 oz / 227 g crossing pole is available for snow-loading and free standing setup.
+Every Tarptent comes with a stuff sack, aluminum stakes+stake bag and the necessary guyline cording.
+The Double Rainbow includes an arch pole.

 Yes, we use “no-see-um” netting which stops bugs quite a bit smaller than mosquitoes.